cultural-impact-of-warfare

 Aftermath and Shifting Balance of Power

-The annihilation of Pang Juan’s elite army broke Wei’s military back.
-Over the next decade, Wei lost its status as a major power.
+The annihilation of Pang Juan's elite army broke Wei's military back.
+Over the next decade, Wei lost its status as a major power, its territory shrinking as neighboring states pounced.
 The victory allowed Qi to expand its influence deep into the Central Plains, and it temporarily made Qi the dominant state in the north.
 However, the longer-term consequence was a change in the strategic landscape of the entire Warring States system:

-• Wei never recovered.
+- Wei never recovered.
 Its best troops were dead; its prestige was shattered.
-Within a generation, Wei had become a secondary player, eventually conquered by Qin in 225 BCE.
+Within a generation, Wei became a secondary player, eventually conquered by Qin in 225 BCE.

-• The Battle of Maling became a canonical study in deception.
-Sun Bin’s feigned retreat, rationing of cooking fires, and use of terrain were cited by later military thinkers, including Han dynasty strategists and Song dynasty commentators.
+- The Battle of Maling became a canonical study in deception.
+Sun Bin's feigned retreat, rationing of cooking fires, and use of terrain were cited by later military thinkers, including Han dynasty strategists and Song dynasty commentators, as the epitome of indirect approach.

 Legacy in Chinese Military Thought